 Much of the implementation of the pollution reduction practices, as articulated in the Bay TMDL and the WIPs, will be carried out at the local level.
 This includes municipalities, counties, soil and water conservation districts and local private sector groups and individuals.
 Therefore, management approaches should be designed to include timely dialogue with the responsible local agencies and other partners, taking into consideration funding and technical support required by these local partners.

-CBP partnership is currently exploring how to express programmatic and implementation goals at the local level in the Phase 6 modeling tools (including CAST/MAST/VAST/BayFAST) as part of the midpoint assessment.
+The Chesapeake Bay jurisdictions will develop local planning goals from the Phase III Planning Targets released in July 2018.
+The CBP partnership is currently exploring how to express programmatic and implementation goals at the local level in the Phase 6 modeling tools.
+The local planning goals will be reflected in the Phase III WIPs.
+The local planning goals are intended to enhance planning and implementation efforts at the local level.

-The collection of refined land use and land cover data from the local jurisdictions for incorporation into the Phase 6 modeling tools is intended to improve the representation of urban, agricultural, federal and natural lands at the local scale.Recent investments by the CBP in Citizen Science will help inform management and decision-makers with monitoring assessments, including the effects of management activities.
+The CBP Partnership will update the high-resolution land cover dataset every four years between 2018 and 2025, using state and local data from the CBP Partnership jurisdictions.
+The collection of refined land use and land cover data from the local jurisdictions for incorporation into the Phase 6 modeling tools is intended to improve the representation of urban, agricultural, federal and natural lands at the local scale.
+Trends in land use will be used to refine the future land use projections every two years through 2025.
+Local land use and growth projections will assist in local planning and implementation of practices to achieve the Phase III planning targets and two-year milestones.

+Further information is needed to fully understand and address local climate change impacts in the Chesapeake Watershed.
+The CBP Partnership will collect and analyze local data to better understand BMP performance and resilience concerns under climate change conditions.
+Better understanding of BMP performance and resilience to climate conditions at the local level will assist in climate-smart implementation and programmatic design at the local level.
+The CBP Partnership will also develop techniques, collect data, and perform studies through 2021 to better understand and predict impacts from climate change to Chesapeake Watershed jurisdictions and local areas.
+Beginning in 2022, the CBP Partnership will assist the jurisdictions in applying new understandings of climate change impacts in implementation and programmatic practices through 2025.

+Recent investments by the CBP in Citizen Science will help inform management and decision-makers with monitoring assessments, including the effects of management activities.
 The expansion of Citizen Science will provide key data for evaluating the work of the management strategies to understand the progress we are making, what gaps remain, and what steps are needed to fill those gaps.

 Cross-Outcome Collaboration and Multiple Benefits